Nonintersecting Brownian motions on the unit circle: Asymptotic results for discrete Gaussian orthogonal polynomials

 \section{Asymptotic results for discrete Gaussian orthogonal polynomials}

-In this section we state the asymptotic results for the discrete Gaussian orthogonal polynomials \eqref{eq:defn_of_discrete_Gaussian_OP} which will be used in Sections \ref{sec:winding_number} and \ref{sec:correlation}.
-The results are derived from the interpolation problem and the corresponding Riemann-Hilbert problem associated with the discrete orthogonal polynomials, and the proofs are outlined in Section \ref{sec:Riemann-Hilbert} unless otherwise stated.
+In this section, we state the asymptotic results for the discrete Gaussian orthogonal polynomials \eqref{eq:defn_of_discrete_Gaussian_OP} which will be used in Sections~\ref{sec:winding_number} and \ref {sec:correlation}.
+The results are derived from the interpolation problem and the corresponding Riemann--Hilbert problem associated with the discrete orthogonal polynomials, and the proofs are outlined in Section~\ref{sec:Riemann-Hilbert} unless otherwise stated.

-\subsection{The equilibrium measure and the $g$-function.}
+\subsection{The equilibrium measure and the $g$-function}

-A key ingredient in the Riemann-Hilbert analysis of orthogonal polynomials is the equilibrium measure associated with the weight function.
-The equilibrium measure associated with the weight $e^{-nTx^2/2}$ for the discrete Gaussian orthogonal polynomials defined on the lattice $\lattice$ is the unique probability measure which minimizes the functional,
+A key ingredient in the Riemann--Hilbert analysis of orthogonal polynomials is the equilibrium measure associated with the weight function.
+The equilibrium measure associated with the weight $e^{-nTx^2/2}$ for the discrete Gaussian orthogonal polynomials defined on the lattice $L_{n, \tau}$ is the unique probability measure which minimizes the functional,

 over the set of probability measures $\nu$ on $\R$ satisfying